-Heavy traffic comes with living in a city because moving all these people around takes time, investment in new highways that work better keeping the lanes moving as efficiently as possible.
-This home buyer said he had had it.
-When after eight traffic light changes, he was still inching along the same highway.
-And still many cars away from the intersection causing the log jam ahead.
+Heavy traffic comes with living in a city because moving all these people around takes time.
+Investment in new highways that work better keeping the lanes moving as efficiently as possible helps.
+But the city engineer planners run out of room.
+This home buyer heading to Maine says he or she had had it.
+When after eight traffic light changes, lots of wasted time surrounded by unhappy highway drivers, the stop and go inching along the same highway gets old.
+And they are still many cars away from the intersection they need caused by the log jam ahead.

 I had another couple tell me they moved to Houlton Maine because the entire town only had a couple stop lights.
 Because traffic did not exist like they were used to experiencing.

-When the pair of doctors were studying a map at one of only two at the time traffic lights in Houlton Maine.
+When the pair of doctors studying a map at one of only two at the time traffic lights in Houlton Maine.
 And realized they were holding up a couple cars behind them.
 As the three color light changed a couple times.
 But no one layed on the the car horn, flashed their headlights or climbed out of the window to make hand gestures to show how upset they were.
-Everyone was patient and not bent on how to speed up the move it along process.
+Everyone patient and not bent on how to speed up the move it along process in a rude way.

-The doctor couple took that as a sign, this is the new town in Maine we want to be healers.
+The doctor couple took that as a sign, this is the new town in Maine we want to be set up shop to be healers.
 To care for the people and raise our family.
 And they did just that as assets in the local community fabric.
 They bought a home, lake place, some extra Maine land too!